Employability Skills in UK Economics Degrees

 This is an important area of discussion for the discipline in general but particularly in the context of subject-level TEF and its focus on graduate outcomes.

-The project will be run by the Economics Network and Dr Cloda Jenkins (Principal Teaching Fellow, University College London).
+The project was run by the Economics Network and Dr Cloda Jenkins (Principal Teaching Fellow, University College London).

-This is a qualitative research project.
-There will be two dimensions to the research:
+This was a qualitative research project.
+There are two dimensions to the research: